 What this all means is that by keeping the production, assembly, warehousing, and for the most part sourcing local, we significantly reduce the CO2 footprint of our product, compared to a scenario, where we would manufacture our products in a far away country with global sourcing.

-We are also committed to joining the 1% for the planet organisation and organise our own circular economy system within the next two years.
+We are also committed to joining the 1% for the planet organisation and organise our own circular economy system or recycling system within the next two years.

-That´s fine, but what about the statistics?
+That´s fine, but what about the cold facts?

 The CO2 footprint of our 450 ml VÄKI multi-use coffee mug.

-The production is done by injection holding, which adds around 0,44 kg CO2/kg
+The production is done by injection moulding, which adds ≈ 0,44 kg CO2/kg

 The overall CO2 production footprint is roughly 2,2 kg CO2/kg.